learn-co-students/committing-to-the-job-search-career-prep/README.md

-# Committing to the Job Search
+# Building a Strong Job Search Foundation

 Finding a new career in iOS or web development takes time and effort.
 It involves research, active outreach, tracking progress, building a personal brand, and more.